tonai/react-per-form/doc/docs/guides/04-submit-and-reset.md

 ### With the `onReset` parameter

-Return an `IFormValues` object from the `onReset` function parameter:
+Return an object from the `onReset` function parameter:

 import SimpleHookOnReset from '@site/src/demo/SimpleHookOnReset';
 import SimpleHookOnResetSource from '!!raw-loader!@site/src/demo/SimpleHookOnReset';